jazz-community/welcome/README.md

 Visit our website: [http://jazz-community.org](http://jazz-community.org)

+## Key Goals
+**Increase Efficiency & Productivity**
+From our experience, many companies try to solve challenges that are not (yet) addressed by IBM.
+They often solve this by implementing extension to address these issues.
+Usually, they are not the only onces, so other companies facing the same challenges could benefit from the experience and work done by other companies.
+By sharing your extensions with the community, you can help anyone to make Jazz even better and you can benefit from other peoples work in return.

+**Know How Sharing**
+For a long time, [Ralph Schoon's Blog](https://rsjazz.wordpress.com) and his extension workshop was the only public resource to learn Jazz Extension Development.
+The [Jazz Wiki](https://jazz.net/wiki) wiki holds also many useful information, but some of it is outdated for ages.
+All these resources focus on _text_, whereas we want to focus on *source code* and _deployable artifacts_ addressing a specific need.

 ## Contributing to any of our projects

 > List what is required (e.g. GitHub account) and who can do what (anyone can fork, create pull requests and file issues)